ORF-4450/PracticeFMS/docs/Quickstart.md

 * A router that can be configured and can broadcast in the 5Ghz range.

 ## Additional Materials Required (For using PFMS)
 * At least one FRC Driver Station.
-(Up to 6)
 * At least one FRC Robot with the 2018 FRC Control System.
-(Up to 6)

 ## Optional Extra Materials
 * An additional computer for programming robot radios.